 "I graduated from Western Governors University in 2021 with a Bachelors degree in Elementary Education (1st-6th).
 I started my Associates degree at Spoon River College fresh out of High School.
 I worked as a Paraprofessional at Astoria Grade School for nearly 11 years.
 After graduating from Spoon River College, I took some time for my family before going back and getting my Teaching Certificate.
 I have 3 children at home, and 12 children in my classroom.
 Family is family, home or at school.
 I have worked through many grade levels as a paraprofessional in the Elementary.
 My first year teaching was in First grade, student teaching with Lisa Heaton.
 I am now teaching Second Grade, with some of my First graders from last year.
 This experience has been great!
 I get to see how far they have come since the beginning of the last year, using the skills that they were taught to be successful in Second Grade.
 I love teaching!
 I love watching my students light up with they learn new things!
 It's like a light bulb shining above their heads!
 I am thankful to work in my hometown and where the staff and administration are FANTASTIC!"

 "My name is Dylan Cantu, I live with my wife Whittney in Elmwood, Illinois.
-I have taught for over six years now: 2 years in Peoria (6th Grade English & 4th Grade), 2 years in Farmington (5th Grade & 4th Grade), 1 year in Canton (8th Grade English), and this is my 2nd year at Astoria (4th Grade).
+I have taught for over seven years now: 2 years in Peoria (6th Grade English & 4th Grade), 2 years in Farmington (5th Grade & 4th Grade), 1 year in Canton (8th Grade English), and this is my 3rd year at Astoria (4th Grade).
+I am the Head Coach for the Jr. High XC team and I'm also the 7th Grade Boy's Basketball Coach.
 I graduated from Elmwood High School in 2012.
 I got my B.S. degree in Elementary Education from Bradley University in 2016.
 I am qualified to teach grades K-8.
 The reason why I became a teacher was for the fact I love helping people grow in academics and helping them achieve success that they didn't think was possible.
 This school and environment has been amazing for myself and my family!"

 "My name is Christy Quigley, I attended Spoon River College and Western Illinois University for my degree in Art Education.
-I also loved science so much that I got an endorsement in it!
-I am currently in my 5th year of teaching where I have tried to become a teacher who is a safe place for kids to explore creativity and enjoy being themselves!
-As your kids get to know me they will learn that my favorite color is Blue (obviously, lol), I love all things Halloween, being called weird or goofy is a compliment in my class, I am in Fast house, and I despise glitter!
-I look forward to teaching you all and seeing each of your kids' unique creativity!"
+I am currently in my 6th year of teaching where I have tried to become a teacher who is a safe place for kids to explore creativity and enjoy being themselves!
+I look forward to exploring the world of art with everyone and seeing each of your kids' unique creativity flourish!"